Poppers

 • Some people feel like time has slowed down

-What are the bad side effects of poppers?
+Some of the side effects of poppers include:

-• It’s pretty darn certain you’ll get a horrid headache straight after
+• We’re pretty damn certain you’ll get an awful head rush straight after taking them

 • You may feel dizzy, sick, and can even faint